 Fly to Kayseri, and continue overland to the

 UNESCO World Heritage site of Cappadocia.
+This

-This surreal volcanic moonscape, whittled into
+surreal volcanic moonscape, whittled into unique

-In the third century, Christians fleeing Roman
+century, Christians fleeing Roman persecution

-persecution carved churches and entire villages
+carved churches and entire villages into niches in

-arranged lunch in a private home and later, take in a performance of whirling dervishes—mystical
+take in a performance of whirling dervishes—

-trance.
-Following the performance, enjoy a rare
+spiritual trance.
+Following the performance, enjoy

 Hotel CaveDeluxe (B,L,D)

-Rise before dawn for an optional hot-air balloon
+Rise before dawn for an optional hot air balloon

 excursion over this unique landscape.
-Then tour
+Then set

-into the tuff.
-Visit the eight-story-deep underground
+Valley.
+Visit the eight-story-deep underground city

 Hotel CaveDeluxe (B,L,D)

 Take advantage of a leisurely morning to explore on your own.
-Then transfer back to Kayseri for a flight to Izmir.
+Then transfer back to Kayseri for a flight to İzmir.
 Settle into our hotel overlooking the Kordon promenade on the Aegean Sea.

 Swissôtel Grand Efes (B)